A Survey of Densest Subgraph Discovery on Large Graphs: DSD on undirected graphs

 (1) Charikar~\cite{charikar2000greedy} first proposed a 2-approximation algorithm.
 The main idea of the algorithm is to continuously remove vertices with the smallest degrees to obtain subgraphs with large average degrees.
 The method is based on the peeling paradigm and is recorded as \texttt{PeelApp}.
-Specifically, given an undirected graph with $n$ vertices, it removes the vertex with the smallest degree in the graph each time and then computes the density of the remaining graph.
-After removing $n$ vertices, it returns the one with the largest density among all subgraphs.
-It is proved that the returned subgraph is a 2-approximation solution to the original UDS problem, and the time complexity of \texttt{PeelApp} is $O(m)$.
+Specifically, given an undirected graph with $n$ vertices, the vertex with the smallest degree in the graph is removed each time, and then the density of the remaining graph is computed.
+After removing $n$ vertices, the one with the largest density among all subgraphs is returned.
+It is proved that the returned subgraph is a 2-approximation solution to the original UDS problem, and the time complexity of \texttt{PeelApp} is $O(m+n)$.

+Tsourakakis et al.~\cite{tsourakakis2019novel} proved that the USD problem with negative edges is NP-hard.
+They also showed that {\tt PeelApp}, which iteratively removes vertices with the smallest weighted degree, can approximately solve the problem.
+The resulting density is guaranteed to be at least $\frac{1}{2}(\rho^* - \Delta)$, where $\rho^*$ is the optimal density and $\Delta$ is the upper bound on the negative degree among all vertices.

 (2) Fang et al.~\cite{fang2019efficient} improved \texttt{PeelApp} by exploiting $k$-core.
-They first prove that the $k_{max}$-core is a 2-approximation solution to the UDS problem and then designed an efficient algorithm to compute $k_{max}$-core called \texttt{CoreApp}.
-Specifically, the algorithm first arranges all vertices in the graph in non-ascending order of degree, then selects the vertices whose degrees are greater than a certain value, and finally computes the $k$-cores of the subgraph induced by these vertices.
+Since the $k_{max}$-core is a 2-approximation solution to the UDS problem, they designed an efficient algorithm called \texttt{CoreApp} to compute the $k_{max}$-core.
+Specifically, the algorithm first arranges all vertices in the graph in non-ascending order of degrees, then selects the vertices whose degrees are greater than a certain value, and finally computes the $k$-cores of the subgraph induced by these vertices.
 If the obtained $k_{max}$ is greater than the maximum value of the vertex degree in the remaining graph, then it is the $k_{max}$ of the entire graph.
-Otherwise, the algorithm repeats the above steps on a larger graph by adding vertices with smaller degrees until the number of vertices is twice of the original graph.
+Otherwise, it repeats the above steps on a larger graph by adding vertices with smaller degrees until the number of vertices is twice the original graph.
 The worst-case time complexity of \texttt{CoreApp} is $O(n+m)$, but practically it runs much faster than {\tt PeelApp} because of the reduced size of the graph accessed.